• Skip to main content

 Well, there is no specific recommendation for the amount of carbohydrate, that’s why there are so many different numbers.

-However, there is good scientific evidence to suggest what’s best.
+However, there is strong scientific evidence to suggest what’s best.
 But unfortunately, that information is not getting out to the public (to YOU) as fast as it should.

 As you read on, be prepared to have some of your long held diet beliefs challenged.
-But also be prepared to be amazed by the possibilities, because with a few dietary changes, you can reverse your diabetes and live your life anew!
+But also be prepared to be amazed by the possibilities, because with a few changes to your macronutrients, you can reverse your diabetes and live your life anew!

 Rethinking ‘Mainstream’ Carb Recommendations